Keyboard shortcuts

 Windows

-The swim build tool currently does not natively support Windows, so you have to do the rest of the tutorial inside the Windows Subsystem for Linux (WSL).
-If you have not installed it yet, do so by following the instructions at https://learn.microsoft.com/en-us/windows/wsl/install
+The Swim build tool currently does not natively support Windows, so you have to do the rest of the tutorial inside the Windows Subsystem for Linux (WSL).
+If you have not installed it yet, do so by following the instructions.

 Set Up Your Editor

-There are a variety of third-party plugins integrating Spade in different editors.
-For in-editor error messages and things like go to definition, you have to install the language server
+There are a variety of third-party plugins integrating Spade with different editors.
+For in-editor error messages and things like go to definition, you have to install the spade language server.
+You can do this by running:

 cargo install --git https://gitlab.com/spade-lang/spade spade-language-server

-If you use Neovim, you can use spade.nvim, which is maintained by Ethan at that GitHub repository.
-This plugin sets up syntax highlighting and LSP automatically along with some other quality-of-life features.
+If you use Neovim, you can install spade.nvim, which is maintained by Ethan at that GitHub repository.
+This plugin sets up syntax highlighting and the language server automatically, along with some other quality-of-life features.

-Otherwise, you can use https://gitlab.com/spade-lang/spade-vim, following the instructions at that repository for manual setup.
+Otherwise, you can use spade-vim, following the instructions at that repository for manual setup.

 Vscode